 The prize winning student or team will receive a prestigious museum-quality award, with an authenticated meteorite, symbolizing the existential nature of the award's purpose.
 In addition to the physical award, the winner will be granted a cash prize of $10,000 USD, and be given global exposure through a press campaign, ensuring widespread acknowledgment of their innovative ideas.

 Aspiring candidates will need an advocate to apply (someone who can vouch for their work).
-If you believe you might be a good candidate for the prize, please fill in this form to see if you qualify.
+If you believe you might be a good candidate for the prize, we require you to fill in this form to begin the application process.

 Students will be notified of the acceptance of their preliminary application by the Schweickart Prize organization and requested to complete a final application for review by the Nomination Committee.
 Applicants are advised to focus special attention on their Planetary Defense proposal statement as this will be the core element on which the application will be judged.
-Final application submission due date is February 16, 2024.
+Application submission deadlines for the 2025 year will be announced in the fall of 2024.

 For your final application please provide: